realamirhe/react-aptor/README.md

 <details>
     <summary>Manageable</summary>
 Your used/defined APIs are entirely under your control.
-Make it possible to define a slice of APIs which you are surely going to use.
+Make it possible to define a slice of APIs that you are surely going to use.
 </details>

 <details>